Check Out Day by Day Itinerary For Rideau Canal Sea Doo Tour…

 View Rideau Canal Sea-Doo Tour – Rockport to in a larger map

-After towing our Triton trailer from Gateway Powersports & Marine, our ride began on a bright, sunny afternoon at Ed Huck Marine in Rockport.
+After towing our Triton trailer, our Sea Doo riding began on a bright, sunny afternoon at Ed Huck Marine in Rockport.
 It’s located 45 kilometres east of the southern entrance to the Rideau at Kingston.
-After a scenic ride on the winding inner channel of the St. Lawrence River, where the sun beat down between massive clouds whipping across the sky, we arrived at Kingston harbour.
+After a scenic Sea Doo ride on the winding inner channel of the St. Lawrence River, where the sun beat down between massive clouds whipping across the sky, we arrived at Kingston harbour.

 Sea Doo & Jet Ski into Kingston Harbour…

 We were greeted by a cannon salvo from Old Fort Henry, fired for the delight of tourists.
 I half-expected the whoosh of balls as geysers bracketed our bobbing watercraft!
 Instead, we spotted the stubby, silo-like Martello Towers that guard Confederation Basin, and coasted into our dock, which had the nasty habit of submerging suddenly if one stepped the wrong way.
-A wall of heat simmered over Kingston’s beautiful waterfront as we used marina carts to wheel our gear to the nearby the Radisson Plaza Hotel where we would spend the night.
+A wall of heat simmered over Kingston’s beautiful waterfront as we used marina carts to wheel our gear to the nearby the Radisson Plaza Hotel where we would spend the first night of our Sea Doo ride.

 Many Locks to Ottawa…